Syrph/BCB_2022/_sources/markdowns/practical_3/practical_3.md

     ## 216   Pernis_ptilorhyncus 0.6033874 0.4721185 0.6597920
     ## 235   Torgos_tracheliotos 0.5292324 0.4247659 0.5873352

-So these are the most functionally diverse species in our dataset, each providing an ecosystem role that is not easily replaceable.
+So these are the most functionally distinct species in our dataset, each providing an ecosystem role that is not easily replaceable.
 However, most of these species don’t currently face high extinction risk.
 We should therefore combine GE scores to see how IUCN categories change our